by Joe Jamieson

 Nepal, Kathmandu

 It was amazing.
-I remember getting there and then heading to the house with the person from Work the World who picked us up from the airport.
+I remember getting there and heading to the house with the person from Work the World who picked us up from the airport.

 The Americans were brilliant.
 We chatted with them about all the different British cultural stereotypes!